 Gary Westbrook, M.D.

 Dr. Westbrook received his medical training and did graduate study in Biomedical Engineering at Case Western Reserve University.
 He was then an intern and resident at Mt.
 Auburn Hospital in Boston (Internal Medicine) and at the Washington University School of Medicine in St. Louis (Neurology).
 After clinical training, he spent six years in basic neuroscience research at the National Institutes of Health before moving to the Vollum Institute in 1987.
 He is a senior scientist at the Vollum Institute and professor of neurology in the School of Medicine.
 He served as co-director of the Vollum Institute from 2005–2016.
 Dr. Westbrook has been active in the development of the Jungers Center, a joint effort between the Vollum Institute and the Department of Neurology, as well as in OHSU training activities in disease-oriented neuroscience research.
-He initiated the Neurobiology of Disease course in the graduate program, and currently serves as the director of the Neuroscience Graduate Program at OHSU.
+He initiated the Neurobiology of Disease course in the graduate program, and served as the director of the Vollum/OHSU Neuroscience Graduate Program from 2008–2018.
 Dr. Westbrook has been the recipient of several research prizes, including a Jacob Javits Award and a Merit Award from the National Institutes of Health.
 He is a past editor-in-chief of the Journal of Neuroscience.
 He has served as a member of the Advisory Council of the National Institute of Neurological Diseases and Stroke (NINDS) and the NIH Council of Councils, which oversees the Common Fund.

 Summary of Current Research

 - To explain the research being conducted in his lab, Dr. Westbrook created a three-minute video.
 Watch the video.